 The final decision to publish rests with the Institute’s Manuscript Review Committee, a group of senior scholars charged with maintaining the integrity of the PIMS imprint.

 When the typescript has been accepted for publication, the copyediting process will begin.
 High-resolution digital files of all images and any other non-textual material should be submitted at this time.

-Accurate citation and acceptable style remain the responsibility of the author; we follow the Chicago Manual of Style, but have developed an internal style guide which will be supplied on acceptance.
+Accurate citation and acceptable style remain the responsibility of the author; we follow the Chicago Manual of Style, but have developed an internal style guide.
 The work will be turned over to a copy editor in order to resolve mechanical errors, inconsistencies, etc. The author will then be able to review the copyedited work before it is submitted for typesetting.

 After the manuscript has been typeset, the author will receive PDF proofs to review, and will be expected to supply an index (or indexes).